joshuatochinwachi/Greencore/GREENCORE_DOCUMENTATION.md

 This document serves two audiences at once:

 - **Sections 1–2** are written for the founder/client: what Greencore does, why, and what it costs in time and money to get there.
-- **Sections 3–11** are written as a build specification precise enough that a developer (human or AI-assisted) can implement each module without needing to ask "what did they mean by this."
+- **Sections 3–11** are written as a build specification precise enough that a developer can implement each module without needing to ask "what did they mean by this."

 If you only read one section before the kickoff call, read **Section 12 (Open Questions)**.
 Nothing in Phase 1 should start until those are answered.